Why do some startups quickly win big investments while others get rejected?

 Step 2: Data Room Setup

-- The startup shares important documents like code, architecture diagrams, and system access in a safe and private way.
+- The startup shares important documents, such as code, architecture diagrams, and system access credentials, securely and privately.

 Step 3: Expert & In-Depth Review

-- VCs invite technical experts to look at the product, codebase, tools, and tech stack carefully.
+- VCs invite technical experts to review the product, codebase, tools, and tech stack.

-- They do a deep check of the code, APIs, database design, cloud setup, and how well the system can scale.
+- They conduct a thorough review of the code, APIs, database design, cloud setup, and system scalability.

 Step 5: Tech Team Interviews